AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 comments: true
 date: 2017-07-07 01:00
-description: Proof of stake shows off the extraordinary ability of crypto news portals to write a 500 word article that says absolutely nothing.
+description: Proof of stake shows off the extraordinary ability of crypto news portals to write a 500 word article that says absolutely nothing, and the amazing regard of the ETH boss crew to Social Justice.
 genres: Blog
 german: false
 image: